codeenigma/deployments/README.md

 ## General

+* specify target server(s) in a repository config file
 * stand up initial builds of WordPress and Drupal automatically
 * provision of a "seed" database
 * supports clusters of app servers